-Visiting Cambridge?
-Here are the top 10 things to do in Cambridge.
-First on the list are to tuck into a sticky Chelsea Bun and sit back and relax on a chauffeured punt on the River Cam are two of the top 10 things to do in Cambridge.
-Next stroll through the ancient colleges and its gardens, join an award-winning Food Walking Tour and get a birds-eye view of Cambridge are on top of the list too.
-Here are our top things to do in Cambridge.
+Are you planning to visit Cambridge?
+Wondering what to do in one of the oldest university cities in the world?
+To head over to Fitzbillies for the stickiest bun in Cambridge and sit back and relax on a chauffeured punt on the River Cam are two of the top 10 things to do in Cambridge.
+Take a stroll through the cobbled streets, visit the colleges and their gardens, join an award-winning Food Walking Tour with a local food blogger and get a birds-eye view of Cambridge are also a must-do visiting Cambridge.
+Here are our top things to do when you visit Cambridge.

 You can’t visit Cambridge without having had the Chelsea bun from Fitzbillies.
 This bun drowned in gooey syrup is said to be the stickiest bun in the world.
 Whilst you’re there, try the Duke of Cambridge.
 It’s a crunchy chocolate biscuit named after Prince William.

 One of the top 10 things to do in Cambridge is to sit back and relax on a punt, gliding along the river Cam listening to the Cambridge Colleges’ stories.
 Fancy a bit of adventure?
 Have a go at pushing a punt along the river Cam yourself.
 More into paddle boarding?
 Cambridge has it covered!

 One of the oldest university cities in the world is at all times of the year a joy to visit.
 Check out our favourite colleges, their museums and events.
 For more detailed information, head over to our What’s on Agenda.
 Enjoy your time in Cambridge!